sagerg/cmd-line-tools/README.md

 > Compile the program to run (using make or gcc/g++ in linux / macOS).

+### 'password.cpp'

+Stores password in a file.\
+Passwords written to file will be encrypted.\
+File path: `home directory/passwords`

+To run: `./password`
+A menu numbered 1 to 4 will be displayed in terminal.

 ### 'lookup.cpp'

 Quick search from the terminal to a browser.